ragardner/tksheet/DOCUMENTATION.md

                          "row 0, column 3 new value (D1)"]
 ```

-You can set in column orientation with a transposed span:
+You can set data in column orientation with a transposed span:

 ```python
 self.sheet["B1"].transpose().data = ["row 0, column 1 new value (B1)",